-Reader’s theater from the pages of Scholastic’s Storyworks magazine, this original play is based on a true story from Dr. King’s childhood in which neighborhood boys refused to play baseball with him due to the color of his skin.
-King wrote that it was a pivotal moment in his becoming a civil rights leader.
+Reader’s theater from the pages of Scholastic’s Storyworks magazine, this original play is based on a true story from Dr. King’s childhood in which neighborhood white boys refused to play baseball with him due to the color of his skin.
 Suitable for reader’s theater or stage performance, it includes parts for ten to twelve actors, a comprehension activity, and extensions.
 Use it with students in grades 3 through 7 to improve fluency, build comprehension, and meet the CCSs.
-Includes a comprehension activity, teacher notes, and answer key.
+Full class set for just three bucks!
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click here to download a free preview.
-Click on the cover to purchase on Etsy.

 There are many great sites dedicated to Henry Brown’s original slave narrative.
 Dickinson University offers lessons plans centered around a virtual field trip through Brown’s life and times.
 They also provide a “virtual book.”
 You turn the original pages and read the original text from William Still’s book, The Undergound Rail Road . . . it’s just all digital!
 To see and read the original text from The Narrative of the Life of Henry “Box” Brown, follow this link to Documenting the American South.
 And finally, visit my podcast page to hear actual students performing the play.

 Did you know Rosa Parks wasn’t the first?
 Here’s an original play from the Montgomery Bus Boycott.
 The Girl Who Got Arrested adds a new perspective on the Civil Rights Movement.
 As the first passenger to be arrested for refusing to give up her seat on a city bus, Claudette Colvin has only recently been receiving her due.
 The play is based on actual events and includes text from Claudette’s actual court hearings–powerful all by itself!
 Use it in conjunction with Phillip Hoose’s award winning book, Twice Toward Justice.
 Parts for eight to seventeen performers depending on your casting needs.
 Read it once or practice it daily with students in grades 4 through 8 to improve fluency, build comprehension, and meet the CCSs.
 Originally published in Scholastic’s Scope and Storyworks magazines.
 Preview or purchase it at my storefront at TeachersPayTeachers.
 It’s just $3, and the original purchaser is licensed to print a full class set each and every year.

 Imagine if your students could witness the start of the Sit-in Movement.
 They will be when you can liven up your MLK Day lessons, Black History Month activities, or your Civil Rights unit with this powerful classroom play set during the Greensboro Lunch Counter Sit-ins of 1960.
 The event is viewed through the eyes of a middle class white boy who gets angry when the protests prevents him from enjoying his family celebration at the Woolworth.
 As the events unfold, he begins to understand the plight of the young protesters, choosing in the end to stand with them.
 Based on the actual event, this seven page, twenty minute classroom play script can be adapted for reader’s theater, podcasting, or stage performance.
 From seven to fourteen parts, use it with students in grades 4 through 8 to improve fluency, build comprehension, and engage learners.
 Originally published in the January 2003 issue of Scholastic’s Storyworks magazine, Sitting Down for Dr. King’s dramatic conclusion has made it one of the most frequently republished in the Civil Rights series.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click here to purchase it at TeachersPaysTeachers.
-Click here to download a free preview.
+Purchase it at TeachersPaysTeachers for just $3.50.

 Enrich your Black History Month activities with this compelling play about Jackie Robinson.
 Over my twenty years of using drama in the classroom kids say this is one of their favorites to enact.
 This original script recounts the events surrounding Jackie’s breaking of the color barrier through the narration of the Hot Dog Man and the Peanut Vendor at an “actual” ballgame today.
 Historical photos and comprehension questions are embedded in the script, which was originally published in Scholastic’s Storyworks magazine.
 Six pages, parts for from 7 to 13 actors, and suitable for reader’s theater or stage performance.
 Fully reproducible: the original purchaser is licensed to reproduce a full classroom set each and every year.
 Click on the cover to preview or purchase at my TpT storefront.
 You can also check out a recording of a student presentation on our podcast page!